Analysis: Solar companies to seek deep pockets in downturn

 Solar makers have seen their profit margins nearly erased this year as prices for renewable energy systems plummeted by about 40 percent and industry experts say many companies are too small to withstand the downturn on their own.

-Market experts have named China's Suntech Power Holdings Co Ltd, Trina Solar Ltd and Yingli Green Energy Holding Co Ltd as good bets to survive the current slump, as well as U.S.-based First Solar Inc and SunPower Corp and Germany's SolarWorld AG.
+Market experts have named China's Suntech Power Holdings Co Ltd STP.N, Trina Solar Ltd (TSL.N) and Yingli Green Energy Holding Co Ltd (YGE.N) as good bets to survive the current slump, as well as U.S.-based First Solar Inc (FSLR.O) and SunPower Corp (SPWR.O) and Germany's SolarWorld AG SWVG.DE.

-But former sector leaders from Germany, such Conergy AG, Q-Cells SE, Solar-Fabrik AG and Sunways AG may be threatened, analysts at Swiss bank Sarasin said recently.
+But former sector leaders from Germany, such Conergy AG CGYGk.DE, Q-Cells SE QCEG.DE, Solar-Fabrik AG SFXG.DE and Sunways AG SWWG.DE may be threatened, analysts at Swiss bank Sarasin said recently.

 Many U.S.- and German-based makers have been among the hardest hit and a handful of high-profile bankruptcies have tarnished the industry's image, including the collapse of Solyndra, whose demise after receiving more than $500 million in U.S. funds triggered a political backlash in Washington.